 Remarketing is so effective because it’s simple.
 “People are busy,” Kim says.
 They become distracted by other tasks while online and, they either make a mental note to come back later, or they forget entirely.
 Kim estimates that more than 97 percent of people who visit a company’s website don’t finish the intended action—purchase a product, sign up for a newsletter, or schedule an appointment.

-Wordstream Social Ads suggests ways that small businesses can boost the performance of existing Facebook ads.
+Wordstream Social Ads suggests ways that small businesses can boost the performance of existing social ads on Facebook.

 “Sometimes you need to remind visitors to complete their purchase or sign up for that newsletter; and that’s where remarketing comes in,” Kim says.
 Wordstream Social Ads gives small businesses the ability to more effectively deploy that marketing strategy through Facebook.

 Social Media Marketing Features